 TRIBE TO TABLE is more than a brand… we are a community.
-Through established relationships with over 50 tribes across North America, we bring the tribes to your table… and your closet, your living room, and your pets!
+Through established relationships with over 60 tribes across North America, we bring the tribes to your table… and your closet, your living room, and your pets!
 We source beautiful, wild, heirloom foods that are grown and harvested ethically and sustainably by our Native partners.
 Our mission is to support and develop indigenous enterprise and communities by means of creating a space where people everywhere can consume consciously!

 This is Native American food.
 This is real food.

-It is no mystery that food cultivation has evolved throughout the centuries, to such a degree that we would barely recognize the practices of the past barely resemble today’s general practices.
+It is no mystery that food cultivation has evolved throughout the centuries.
+The practices of the past barely resemble today’s general practices.
 Before colonization, all food was organic, sustainable, and real.
-The evolution of mass production and focus on quantity over quality during the 20th century created a multitude of complex problems.
-Profits over people became the norm, instead of the exception to it.
-Now, we must create solutions.
-The shift is happening around us – more and more people are becoming aware of their impacts on the planet, the plants, the animals, and each other and are learning that everyone has an impact through their choices.
+The evolution of mass production and focus on quantity over quality during the 20th century created a multitude of complex problems; profits over people became the norm, and small farms declined.
+Today, more and more people are becoming aware of their impacts on the planet, the plants, the animals, the oceans, the air, and each other and are learning that everyone has an impact through their choices.

 “Native Americans are killed in police encounters at a higher rate than any other racial or ethnic group, according to data from the Centers for Disease Control and Prevention.
 Yet rarely do these deaths gain the national spotlight.” – CNN.

-In the Yucatan, deep amidst the jungle and ancient ruins in a town called Tahmek, we have assembled a collective of talented Mayan artisans, who carry on their family’s traditions by weaving clothing and accessories, hammocks, chairs, bedding, pillows and much more.
-The Tribe to Table collective has chosen to adopt one change from tradition – ALL OF OUR MATERIALS ARE RECYCLED.
+In Yucatán, deep amidst the jungle and ancient ruins in a town called Tahmek, we have assembled a collective of talented Mayan artisans who carry on their family’s traditions of weaving clothing and accessories, hammocks, chairs, bedding, pillows and more.

 We love our customers and welcome your feedback and suggestions!